mitchconquer/videocards/README.md

 [ ] Export with video or audio
 [ ] Control audio/video quality
 [ ] Branch off and improve subtitle parser
+[ ] Option to name deck separately from video file